Waboba

 Waboba is an international outdoor toy and sporting goods brand headquartered in Stockholm, Sweden with offices in Atlanta, Georgia and Guangzhou, China.
-Waboba is most known for its invention of balls that bounce on water, the high bouncing Moon ball, and the Wingman silicone flying disc.
+Waboba is most known for its invention of balls that bounce on water, the high bouncing Moon Ball, and the Wingman silicone flying disc.
 The company specializes in beach and backyard toys and games.
 The slogan used in advertising is Keep Life Fun.
 The name Waboba is a registered trademark and many of its products are internationally patented.

 Name

-Waboba is short for WAter BOuncing BAll, named after the company's first invention.
+"Waboba" is short for "water bouncing ball", named after the company's first invention.

 History

 In Sweden in the early 1980s, inventor Jan Von Heland got the idea of creating something that skips on water after throwing a Frisbee upside down and noticing it skims the surface of water much like skipping a rock.
 Over the years, he began to test different shapes, materials, and compositions until he discovered in 2002 that a ball could bounce more efficiently than other balls on water if it was soft and had a Lycra covering which enables easy flow separation at the hydrodynamic stagnation point.
 In 2004, Jan created the commercial concept for balls that bounce on water, and eventually patented what has become the Waboba Ball.

 The ball is made of different types of polyurethane covered in Lycra, allowing it to bounce on water and float.
-Its patented design and durability gives Waboba its quality.
 To bounce the ball on the water, one must throw like skipping a rock.
 The ball bounces high on the water in between players when thrown at the right angle (overhand) with the right force.
 The ball does not bounce on land.

 To date, there are 10 different types of Waboba balls (Pro, Extreme, Surf, Blast, Zoobers, Big Kahuna, Tides, Sol, Zag, and Fetch for dogs).